People

 Chris Kim received his A.B. in geology from Princeton University and his Ph.D. in geological and environmental sciences from Stanford University.
 Following a joint post-doctoral research appointment with Lawrence Berkeley National Laboratory and UC Berkeley, he joined the Chapman University faculty where he is currently professor of earth and environmental sciences and associate dean of academic programs in the sciences.
 His research interests include arsenic speciation and distribution in abandoned mine lands and the reactive properties of iron oxyhydroxide nanoparticles.
 He is a recipient of an NSF-CAREER award for early career faculty as well as the Henry Dreyfus Teacher-Scholar Award based on “accomplishment in scholarly research with undergraduates, as well as a compelling commitment to teaching”.

 Lea Vetter is in her third year as a Biochemistry and Molecular Biology major with a minor in English.
 She joined the lab in the fall of 2023, where her research focused on studying the bioaccessibility of arsenic in mine waste particles and its correlation to spatial distribution.
-At Chapman, she is also a Beckman scholar and involved in the Schmid Student Leadership Council, an executive member of ASBMB, and a CUE Student Scholar Ambassador.
+At Chapman, Lea is also a Beckman scholar and involved in the Schmid Student Leadership Council, an executive member of ASBMB, and a CUE Student Scholar Ambassador.

 Elena Skender is a senior majoring in Environmental Science and Policy with an Art minor.
 She has been working in the KEG lab since January 2024. and the project she is working on measures the bioaccessibility of arsenic from samples taken from the Empire Mine.
-Outside of research, she plays for Chapman’s women’s water polo team.
+Outside of research, Elena plays for Chapman’s women’s water polo team.

 Janelle Jacques is a third-year chemistry major with a minor in Political Science.
 She joined the lab in the spring of 2024 and has focused on the creation and analysis of nanoparticles.